turingschool/curriculum/source/projects/night_writer.markdown

 ### 1. Overall Functionality

 * 4: Application follows the complete spec and two extensions
-* 3: Application converts to Braille and back successfully
+* 3: Application follows the complete spec and one extension
-* 2: Application only converts to Braille or from Braille
+* 2: Application converts to Braille and back successfully
-* 1: Application generates errors or crashes during normal usage
+* 1: Application only converts to Braille or from Braille

 ### 2. Fundamental Ruby & Style